Are you still on track for retirement?

 Most of us can remember the day we left school or university to begin our working life.
 However, today you may be closer to retirement than to the day you began your first job.

-Throughout the 1980s and 90s we became accustomed to thinking of building savings through pension plans and individual pension policies as the key to providing an income in retirement.
-During those years you may have heard commentators warning that we weren’t investing adequately for retirement.
+Throughout the 1980s and 90s people became accustomed to thinking of building savings through pension plans and individual pension policies as the key to providing an income in retirement.
+During those years commentators could be heard warning that people were not investing adequately for retirement.
 So what is the state of retirement planning today?
 In recent years, what some have termed the ‘pensions crisis’ has resulted in something of a conundrum, with many people either not knowing the extent of their retirement income shortfall or not knowing how to address the problem.

 Your pension plan may not seem to merit your urgent attention.
 However, with warnings that people are still saving far too little towards retirement, the challenge is evident.
 Action is necessary if the state pension is not to be the major (and wholly inadequate) source of income.